jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 Each program stored in the cloud is a type of _multiple singleton_.
 The cable company only needs to persist one copy of a program, but there may be many persisted programs.
 The primary attribute that distinguishes the programs would be the program's name.

+Although this example focuses on DVR recordings, Flyweight is widely used anywhere many lightweight objects share a large portion of their state.
+In graphical user interfaces, for instance, thousands of characters on a screen may share the same underlying font glyphs or rendering data, dramatically reducing memory requirements.
+Web browsers and document editors rely heavily on this concept to keep performance responsive.

+Game engines provide another classic application.
+Projectiles, particles, trees, and NPCs often reuse shared meshes, textures, animations, or AI states, while only position and behavior differ per instance.
+Instead of thousands of identical copies consuming system resources, Flyweight allows the engine to maintain a single authoritative version of each asset and apply extrinsic state as needed.
+The principle remains the same: when shared identity outweighs individual uniqueness, Flyweight can make high-scale systems feasible.

 # GoF Flyweight Design

 Flyweight is very similar to [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html) except that instead of one `singleton` static instance, there is a static Map of attribte(s) to instances.